rianAnugrah/hono-amane/INSPECTION_APPROVAL.md

 - **Role-Based Access**: Users can only sign approvals based on their role permissions
 - **Timestamp Tracking**: Records exact date and time of each signature
 - **Signature Management**: Ability to remove signatures for corrections (with proper permissions)
+- **Automatic Status Updates**: Inspection status automatically changes to "completed" when both signatures are present
+- **Status Protection**: When fully approved, status dropdown is disabled to prevent accidental changes
+- **Conditional PDF Access**: PDF download only appears when inspection is fully approved

 ### PDF Integration
+- **Conditional Access**: PDF download only available when both signatures are present
 - **Report Generation**: Signatures are included in generated inspection PDF reports
 - **Professional Layout**: Signatures are displayed alongside approval timestamps
 - **Visual Verification**: Clear indication of signed vs unsigned approvals
+- **Status Management**: Inspection status automatically changes to "completed" when fully approved

 ## User Roles and Permissions